How can students nominate?

 Yes!
 Students can nominate as many times as they would like, in multiple categories or in the same category.
 Please remind students that we can only judge the nominations based on the content of what they write, so they should be as detailed as possible.

 What happens when a staff member is nominated?

 Every staff member who is nominated receives a letter with their nomination comments and a Teaching Awards pin badge.
-The first of these letters for the 2019 Awards will be sent in January.
 Two nominees will be shortlisted for each award.
 They are invited to the ceremony in April 2020.

 When do nominations close?

 Nominations open for postgraduate students from August until the end of September.
 Nominations will then reopen in November and close in March.
 The shortlist will be released in early April.
 The ceremony is in late April.

 Who judges the Teaching Awards?